OSGeo-si/GeoDev/README.md

 # GeoDev Meetups Slovenia 🌍

-This GeoDev Meetup is open, friendly, technical gathering for GIS users, GIS developers and anyone else interested in spatial data and in technologies used to process, analyse and visualise it.
-From enthusiastic noobs to experts - everyone is welcome to join and to share their geo-related ideas, experiences, questions, pains or joys.
+This GeoDev Meetup is an open, friendly, technical gathering for GIS users, GIS developers, and anyone else interested in spatial data and in technologies used to process, analyze, and visualize it.
+From enthusiastic noobs to experts - everyone is welcome to join and share their geo-related ideas, experiences, questions, pains, or joys.

 This GitHub repository is place to store all Meetup Materials, presentations and useful links.